cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 ## Authentication
-In order helm can interact with Kubernetes cluster, Authentication is needed.
+Authentication is required for Helm interaction with Kubernetes.
 There are two authentication methods which are:

  * kube config authentication.